-But how much money do you need to bring with yourself to Iran?
+But, there remains that big question: how much money do you need to bring with you to Iran?
 Besides tour costs that you can check from our website (and other websites), some things are either not included in tour costs or just happen to pop up when you’re in the country.

 Therefore, we have divided these costs into three categories: meals, sightseeing, and souvenirs.
 Let’s go through them one by one.

-Iran is a country not only famous for its poets like Rumi and Hafez but also famous for all the tasty and colorful foods it has.
+Iran is a country not only famous for its ancient history but also famous for all the tasty and colorful foods it has.
 Just ask anyone who has visited.
 They’ll tell you all about it.
 But how much does the meal part add up to the whole Iran travel cost?